AllTheTables/metabase-buildpack/README.md

-# The Heroku Buildpack release artifact will no longer be maintained by Metabase, this is a Lopay maintained fork.
+# The Heroku Buildpack release artifact will no longer be maintained by Metabase, this is a AllTheTables maintained fork.

 # Updating metabase version